 What is a Childminder?

 A Childminder is a person who provides a childminding service as defined in the Childcare Act 1991 (Early Years Services) Regulations 2016.
-(See here).

 This service refers to pre-school children looked after in the Childminders home.
 This service is offered for the full working day or for different periods during the day.

-When/how should I notify my Childminding service or to whom?
+When should I register my Childminding service with Tusla?

-If a Childminder is caring for more than 3 pre-school children s/he is subject to the (Childcare Act 1991 ( Early Years Services) Regulations 2016) and is obliged to notify TUSLA of their service.
-The Childminder is obliged to give TUSLA 28 days’ notice prior to taking on their 4th pre-school child.
-TUSLA Registration
+If a Childminder is caring for 4 or more pre-school children s/he is subject to the (Childcare Act 1991 ( Early Years Services) Regulations 2016) and is obliged to register with Tusla.
+The Childminder is obliged to give TUSLA 3 months notice prior to taking on their 4th pre-school child.